infamedavid/infamous_vult_skins/README.md

 ## skins
 ![preview](https://raw.githubusercontent.com/infamedavid/infamous_vult_skins/master/fxs.png "preview")

+...are you bored of the awesome look of the Vult modules?

 this is my litlle colection of skins to the  [**Vult**](https://github.com/modlfo/VultModules) modules inspired by guitar pedals.

 ### Installation Instructions